-Schedule A (NT) - General Instructions
+Schedule A (NT) Computation of Current Year Connecticut Taxable Gifts

+General Instructions

 If you are not required to file federal Form 709, stop here.
 You are not required to complete Schedule A (NT).
 Enter a zero on Form CT-706 NT, Section 2, Line 4.